zylai/subnet-calculator/README.md

 # Subnet Calculator

-### Practice problem generator is a work-in-progress.
-Subnet calculator is complete and tested working.

 Subnetting calculator written in Bash using basic UNIX tools.
 Calculates first host, last host, network, and broadcast address.
-Also includes generator that generates practice problems (complete) and checks your answer (work in progress).
+Also includes generator that generates practice problems and checks your answer.

 Tested with Ubuntu 18 (Bash version 4.4.20) and macOS 10.15 Catalina (Bash version 3.2.57).